Vinnie Paz

 He released his first solo album, Season of the Assassin, in 2010.
 This was 18 years after Paz had originally started rapping.
 He released his second album God of the Serengeti in October 2012.
 In 2013, Paz confirmed that he was working with Army of the Pharaohs to release In Death Reborn, which was released in 2014.
 October 22, 2013, marked the release date of his second EP, Carry On Tradition.
 Paz's third solo LP, The Cornerstone of the Corner Store, was released on October 28, 2016.
 He released his fourth solo album, The Pain Collector, in September 2018.

-Biography

-Early career (1992–1997)
+Early life

 Paz was born in Sicily, Italy, where he lived for a short time before moving with his family to Philadelphia, Pennsylvania.
 He is of Sicilian/Italian heritage.
 He has both Italian and American citizenship.

 Paz originally started rapping with fellow Jedi Mind Tricks member Stoupe in his basement.

+Career

+First releases (1992–1997)

 In 1996, Paz released the Amber Probe EP.
 This was the debut EP from the duo and it was released in 1996.
 It featured guest appearance from The Lost Children of Babylon.
 It was in 1997, Jedi Mind Tricks released their debut album; The Psycho-Social, Chemical, Biological & Electro-Magnetic Manipulation of Human Consciousness (often abbreviated as The Psycho-Social CD).
 The group only consisted of Paz and Stoupe the Enemy of Mankind at this time and featured Apathy, Jus Allah, and Black Thought.